AndrejaCH/election-analysis/README.md

    file_to_read = csv.reader(election_data)
 ```

-- `with open()` - statement opens the file and ensures the proper acquisition of data without having to close the file, to ensure that the data isn’t lost or corrupted.
+- `with open()` - statement opens the file and ensures the proper acquisition of data without having to close the file, so the data isn’t lost or corrupted.
 - `as <new_variable_name>` - assigning alias to a variable.
-- `csv.reader()` - reads each row from the csv file and return data as a lists of strings.
+- `csv.reader()` - reads each row from the csv file and returns data as lists of strings.
 - `file_to_read` - a new variable that will be used in the for loop to access the elements via indexes.
 - `election_data` - passing an argument to a function, a file that we want function to read.

-:exclamation: Function `with open(file_to_load, “r”)` doesn’t have declared method “r” as in “read mode”.
-Ommiting the mode argument, Python opens the file in read-only mode by default (1).
+:exclamation: Function `with open(file_to_load, “r”)` doesn’t have to be declared by method “r” as in “read mode”.
+Omitting the mode argument, Python opens the file in read-only mode by default (1).

 ***4. Declare and and skip the header row.***